-The underwriters propose to offer the units directly to the public at the public offering price set forth on the cover page of this prospectus supplement, and at this price less a concession not in excess of \$0.567 per unit to other dealers.
+The underwriters propose to offer the shares directly to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at that price less a concession of not more than \$ per share.
 After this offering, the offering price and other selling terms may be changed by the underwriters.
-The units are offered subject to receipt and acceptance by the underwriters and to the other conditions of the offering, including the right to reject orders in whole or in part.
+The shares are offered subject to receipt and acceptance by the underwriters and to the other conditions of the offering, including the right to reject orders in whole or in part.

-The following table summarizes the compensation to be paid to the underwriters by us and the proceeds, before expenses, payable to us:
+The following table summarizes the compensation to be paid to the underwriters by us and the proceeds, before expenses, payable to us, both on a per share basis and in total, assuming either no exercise or full exercise by the underwriters of their option to purchase additional shares:

+Total

+Per Share Without Option With Option

-Per Unit Total Public offering price \$ 15.750 \$ 49,999,981 Underwriting discounts and commissions \$ 0.945 \$ 2,999,999 Proceeds, before expenses, to us \$ 14.805 \$ 46,999,982
+Public offering price \$ \$ \$

+Underwriting discounts and commissions \$ \$ \$

+Proceeds, before expenses, to us \$ \$ \$